loopstick/CCA_DigitalElectronics_Spring2020/README.md

 - *Homework*
 	- You have 2 weeks left for this project.
 You should have a very solid prototype or first draft working by next week.
 Use class next week as an opportunity to solve problems.
 	- Remember the principle of _Minimum Viable Product_.
 First get the basics working, then, if you have time, add other features
-	- As always
-		- Email me if you have questions
+	- As always: Email me if you have questions
 	- Make a new folder on your Github repository for this project
           - Put your code in that folder.
+Call it something like _"YourName_firstMockUp"_
 	    - Put a schematic in that folder.
-Hand drawn is fine.
+	      - Hand drawn is fine.
-			If you want to use the schematic capture program that I use, get it [here](http:fritzing.org)
+	      - [fritzing](http:fritzing.org) and [circuit.io](https://www.circuito.io/) are also nice for creating schematics.

 ### Week 6: Thursday, February 28, 2018 (President's day - but no holiday - classes held)
 - Workshop session - work on your Midterm Project!